Try Yellow Squash Casserole for a Southern-inspired meatless recipe. It can be a great side dish or eaten as a full meal.

 Cut 2 tbsp of butter into small slices to place on top.

-Bake for 25-30 minutes, until the crackers are lightly browned and the cheese is melted.
+Bake for 25-30 minutes, until the crackers are golden brown and the cheese is melted.

 Leftovers